quanterall/HaskellMaterials/basics/03-effectful.md

 - http-client-tls
 - http-types
 - rio
+- aeson

 The first three are obviously related to making HTTP calls.
 We use this because it's a fairly basic but competent interface to the concept of making HTTP calls.

 `rio` is a standard library module that offers a lot of what we want when making an application out of the box.
 It pulls in a lot of standard types and functions that we want access to.

+`aeson` is a library for dealing with JSON data.
+It's by far the most common library.
+We will be using it sparingly in these examples only to show that we can indeed couple our HTTP calls with JSON decoding.

 Add these dependencies to the `dependencies` section in your `package.yaml` file and run `stack build`.